 Now, Windows accepts also Open Source apps from developers.
 So you don’t have to know .NET

 There is a service for iOS and Android apps developers which is called Windows Azure.
-The simplest way to access this technology is from BizSpark – the tool to use for start-ups which are in their first 5 years.
+The simplest way to access this technology is from BizSpark – the tool to use for start-ups that are in their first 5 years.
 BizSpark Plus offers you services of cloud valued at 60.000 $ (2 years).
 Microsoft has around 300 start-ups from Romania which use BizSpark, and just a few which use BizSpark Plus.
-The collaboration between Microsoft and Zitec offers almost free audits, which delivers consulting for big online projects which need develop in in cloud.
+The collaboration between Microsoft and Zitec offers almost free audits, which delivers consulting for big online projects which need to develop in the cloud.
 The customers will be so satisfied after 2 years, that they will continue to use the service.

 Vlad Stan talks about the accelerator Co-founder and CEO, Geekcelerator.
 They raise money from a lot of investors to support local businesses.
 They invested in 11 start-ups in Romania in the last 4 years.
 4 are dead, 4 are still alive.
 Total funding: 600.000 $.

 Vlad talks about one of the 30+ businesses he developed since 2000.
 He had a mobile platform for e-mail, which had not so many clients.
 Vlad says that the Romanian market is too limited for entrepreneurs and developers.
-A global market is the way to go.
+A global market is a way to go.